ying-tang/help-documentation/_gettingstarted/Cloud_Images_Provided_by_IBM.md

 **Note:** This option cannot be used for IBM Blue Box Cloud that has blocked the outbound Internet access from the OpenStack control plane.

 **Note:** Only users with the `cloud_admin` role will be able to make an image public to other users and to the project.

+**Note:** Uploading an image to Glance using `tempUrl ` is supported only on Blue Box Cloud 2.1.0 and onwards.

 #### 3.1 Upload an image to Glance using the OpenStack Dashboard